Private Equity and the One Big Beautiful Bill Act: Opportunities and Challenges

 Description

 On July 4, 2025, OBBBA was signed into law by President Trump.
-OBBBA permanently extends many provisions of the Tax Cuts and Jobs Act of 2017 (TCJA) that were set to expire at the end of 2025 and made several key tax reforms that will have significant consequences for private equity funds and their sponsors.
+OBBBA permanently extends many provisions of the Tax Cuts and Jobs Act of 2017 (TCJA) that were set to expire at the end of 2025 and made several key tax reforms that will have potentially significant consequences for private equity funds and their sponsors.
 These changes are generally viewed as favorable for the private equity industry.

 Outline